shanksmu/AI_Chatbot/README.md

 ## Download the Llama 2 model
 Follow the instructions present in model folder to download the model

-## create .env file
+## Create .env file
 Create .env file
-1. Add pinecode credentials in the .env file
+Add pinecode credentials in the .env file

 ```
 PINECONE_API_KEY = "your key"